KD1712/surevey-nAFC/README.md

 ## Code Flow
 In the src folder, there are 5 pages: Welcome, startForm, Question, endForm, and end page, and all its components are created in it.
 With the naming conventions, it would be easy to predict the flow of the app.

+## Code Description
+    Welcome.tsx:
+        The welcome page serves as the initial screen of the application.
+It displays a welcome message and provides an introduction to the quiz or application.
+Users can typically find a "Start" button or a similar call-to-action to begin the quiz or proceed to the main content.

+    StartForm.tsx:
+        The start form page is presented after the welcome screen.
+It prompts users to provide their name or any other required information before starting the quiz or accessing the main content.
+Users are typically required to fill in the form and submit it to proceed.

+    Question.tsx:
+        The question page displays a single question from the quiz or a series of questions.
+Users can see the question text and may be presented with options or input fields to provide their answers or selections.
+This page is typically part of a larger set of questions and allows users to navigate through the quiz.

+    EndForm.tsx:
+        The end form page is shown after the user completes the quiz or reaches the end of the content.
+It often includes a form where users can provide additional feedback, submit their scores, or perform any required actions.
+This page allows users to provide their final input before concluding their interaction with the application.

+    End.tsx:
+        The end page is the final screen of the quiz or application.
+It displays a closing message, summary of the user's performance or results, and may provide options for sharing the results or taking further actions.
+This page is usually used to wrap up the user's experience and provide a sense of completion.

 ## Getting Started with Create React App